Interested in knowing more about the way your taxable property values are set?

 November – December: Truth in budgeting meetings

 All jurisdictions -- including cities, school boards, and counties -- conduct Truth in Budgeting meetings, which are designed to allow taxpayer comments on the proposed levies for the upcoming property tax year.
-This year, Scott County’s public meeting is scheduled for December 2, 2021, at 6:00 PM.
+This year, Scott County’s public meeting is scheduled for December, 2022.
 Please remember this is not a meeting to appeal a property’s valuation or classification.